SatStacker-app/satstacker-docs/docs/smart-timing.md

 To enforce this, every window has a **failsafe checkpoint** at a configurable point, somewhere in the latter portion of the window.
 If, at that checkpoint, not all tranches have fired, the algorithm enters failsafe mode:

-- Any unfired tranches fire immediately at the prevailing market price.
+- If price is below the window's opening price, the failsafe may fire the remaining tranches as a single buy.
-- If price is below the window's opening price, the failsafe fires the remaining tranches as a single buy.
+- If price is above the opening price, the failsafe may wait briefly for a small dip below the current reference.
-- If price is above the opening price, the failsafe waits for any small dip below the current reference and then fires.
+- If that dip does not occur before the hard failsafe point, the remaining tranches are instructed anyway.

 Either way, the user gets their full DCA amount within the window.
 Failsafe ensures Smart Timing never silently underspends.